JohnCremona/CMFs/PostgresSchema.md

-inner_twist_proved | boolean | whether the inner twist columns are provably correct atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character) fricke_eigenval | smallint | product of the Atkin-Lehner eigenvalues (NULL if nontrivial character) hecke_cutters | jsonb | a list of pairs [p, F_p] where F_p is a list of integers encoding a polynomial; the intersection of the kernels of F_p(T_p) is this Hecke orbit qexp_display | text | latexed string for display on search page results trace_display | jsonb | list of the first four a_n traces for display on search page results
+inner_twist_proved | boolean | whether the inner twist columns are provably correct atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character) fricke_eigenval | smallint | product of the Atkin-Lehner eigenvalues (NULL if nontrivial character) atkin_lehner_str | text | A string of + and - corresponding to the Atkin-Lehner signs hecke_cutters | jsonb | a list of pairs [p, F_p] where F_p is a list of integers encoding a polynomial; the intersection of the kernels of F_p(T_p) is this Hecke orbit qexp_display | text | latexed string for display on search page results trace_display | jsonb | list of the first four a_n traces for display on search page results